 The creative approach of the brand didn’t go unnoticed and in 2017 they won the prestigious Salone del Mobile.
 Milano award in the luxury category for its D/Vision.1 cabinet created in collaboration with Ferruccio Laviani.
 The form of this eye-catching, fairytale piece draws inspiration from a classic trumeau, an elegant wooden cabinet with a mirror and chest of drawers, popular in Lombardy in the 1950s.
 Here it’s updated with a modern, slightly surreal twist.

-The colour palette of the brand is full of darker, rich tones of burgundy, blue and violet and it’s destined to set the mood not only for private residences, but also hotels and public spaces, for which the brand offers custom-made solutions.
+On of the top luxury interior design trends is a dark colour palette with rich tones of burgundy, blue and violet.
+It’s sets the mood not only for private residences, but also hotels and public spaces, for which the brand offers custom-made solutions.

 Gallotti & Radice